bbux-dev/datacraft/README.md

   -f FORMAT, --format FORMAT
-                        Formatter for output records, default is none, valid are: ['json', 'json-pretty', 'csv'] --strict              Enforce schema validation for all registered field specs --debug-spec          Debug spec after internal reformatting
+                        Formatter for output records, default is none, valid are: ['json', 'json-pretty', 'csv'] --strict              Enforce schema validation for all registered field specs --apply-raw           Data from -s argument should be applied to the template with out treating as a Data Spec --debug-spec          Debug spec after internal reformatting -x, --exclude-internal
+                        Do not include non data fields in output records

 input:
   -s SPEC, --spec SPEC  Spec to Use